htuncer/machine-learning/projects/capstone/capstone_report.md

 All the images are shuffled. %70 of them used for training %30 used for validation.

 My classifier is binary classifier, meaning identifies if object is a vehicle or not.
 The number of classes(or labels) is set to two.
-Non-vechicle images got class 0 while vehicle images got class 1 tag.
+Non-vehicle images got class 0 while vehicle images got class 1 tag.

 ### Implementation

 #### Implementing Object Detection Model
-I use  [google tensorflow object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection) to detect vehicle on image.
+I use  [google Tensorflow object detection api](https://github.com/tensorflow/models/tree/master/research/object_detection) to detect vehicle on image.
 Therefore, I add it as sub-repo to my github project.
 Then, I add the libraries to my python path by running the following command in _tf_models_ directory:

 $export PYTHONPATH=$PYTHONPATH:`pwd`:`pwd`/slim